v-sbradley/bacx-pr/topics/style-tips.md

 ### Localization tip

-Remove the language portion of a URL: **/en-us/**  This helps localizers.
-But test the link to make sure it still works.
+Remove the language portion of a URL: **/en-us/**  and then test the link to make sure it still works.
+Our users who read the Release Notes in other languages will appreciate not being directed to English topics.
+Also, if you put "/en-us/" when it's not needed, localization vendors have to touch every link to place the correct language code.
+This costs money we don't need to spend 99% of the time.

 ## Images